An incomplete spinal injury is defined as spinal cord injury with some preserved motor or sensory function below the injury level.

 - Voluntary anal contraction (sacral sparing)

-- Palpable or visible muscle contraction below injury level
+- Palpable or visible muscle contraction below the injury level

 - Perianal sensation present

-It must be noted that completeness of the lesion is most important prognostic variable relating to neurologic recovery.
+It must be noted that the completeness of the lesion is the most important prognostic variable relating to neurologic recovery.

 Anatomy of Spinal Cord

 The spinal cord is located inside the vertebral canal.